corverroos/rscylla/README.md

  - **Combine an unsafe 1s lag fast stream with a safe +1min sweep stream** for logic that requires quick responses to events.
 The sweeper will pick up any missed events. #at-least-once #idempotent.
  - **Use `GetCursor` instead of a zero cursor when streaming from the start of a stream**.
-   A zero cursor `""` is supported but starts at the first generation timestamp of the cluster.
-This is time the cluster was created.
+   A zero cursor `""` is supported but starts at the first generation timestamp of the cluster, the cluster create timestamp.
    Streaming from this point might result in an initial delay if first events are long that.

 ### TODO